python-poetry/poetry/docs/docs/faq.md

 but downloading the packages and inspect them to get the necessary information.
 This is an expensive operation, both in bandwidth and time, which is why it seems this is a long process.

-At the moment there is not way around it.
+At the moment there is no way around it.

 !!!note